$400m Queen St apartments: Design experts want changes to improve elegance

 "We went back to them in March and they were supportive of the proposal with some additional feedback we have also since incorporated."

-He acknowledged concerns about bulk and mass in such a tall apartment blocks but believed the new design was significantly better than the previous one for just over 300 units.
+He acknowledged concerns about bulk and mass in such a tall apartment block but believed the new design was significantly better than the previous one for just over 300 units.

 "We have made the building more slender in terms of its presence on Queen St," he said today.